anefzaoui/sns/INSTRUCTIONS.md

 ## Code

+The SPA's structure consists of two main folders:

+1. `src/app`: the code directory.
+2. `src/public`: the build directory.

-The SPA is built with ReactJS framework, but has additional JavaScript code for modularity purposes.
+The SPA is built with ReactJS framework, but has additional ES6 code for modularity purposes.

 For the charts I used Chartistic.JS which seemed like it has the most straightforward API in terms of building simple Pie and Bars charts.